jpype-project/jpype/doc/userguide.rst

 Implements
 ==========

-The newer style of proxy works by decorating any ordinary class to mark it up so that a proxy can be created.
+The newer style of proxy works by decorating any ordinary Python class to designate it as a proxy.
 This is most effective when you control the Python class definition.
 If you don't control the class definition you either need to encapsulate the Python object in another object or use the older style.